 It is the further policy of Vermillion School District #13-1 to provide the protections of the Age Discrimination in Employment Act of 1967, 29 U.S.C.
-621-634, and also to prohibit discriminatory practice on the basis of sexual orientation and/or gender identity.
+621-634, and also to prohibit discriminatory practice on the basis of sexual orientation and/or gender identity as encompassed within the prohibition of unfair or discriminatory practice based on sex.